 In total Beringea invested approximately £40m in 2015, of which one third to a half in existing portfolio companies.

 The team only look to invest where there is an obvious exit strategy within three to four years.
 Many of their past investments have been trade sales.

 Buying into a fully invested portfolio of higher growth companies means that you are more susceptible to valuation fluctuations – don’t forget earlier stage companies often need additional funding.
 This risk is mitigated with the large and diverse portfolio of this VCT.
 Another factor to take into account is the high percentage of media and technology investments in the portfolio – potentially increasing the risk and return.

-As is fairly standard, Beringea receive a 2% annual management fee and the total running costs of the VCT are capped at 3.25%.
+As is fairly standard, Beringea receives a 2% annual management fee and the total running costs of the VCT are capped at 3.25%.
 In the last financial year, the running costs were 2.5% and are expected to fall with the introduction of the new funds.
 Beringea also receives a performance fee equal to 20% of the outperformance of a hurdle, which rises annually at a rate of 1% over the official Bank of England base rate.
 Beringea might also receive deal arrangement and monitoring fees.

 ProVen’s manager, Beringea, has consistently identified high growth opportunities with excellent management teams.
 Not only have they bought, but they have also sold very well over many years and the dividend record has been strong.
 Beringea’s particular specialism has been in digital media for a long time, and although other sectors are also important, the digital area will likely always feature heavily.
 Whilst many other VCT managers are now looking at growth opportunities due to recent rule changes, Beringea is already in that area and has excellent contacts and experience.
 This comes highly commended.